MuhammadShoaibKalim/DBMS/SQL.md

 **Note:**
 1. `Replace` is used if data is already present.
 2. `Update` is used if data is not present.
+3. If a row is not present `replace` will add a row and `update` will do nothing.
 # Advanced SQL Syntax

 ### Joins